-Wren had thankfully remained neutral about the whole ordeal, but he could tell that she hadn't liked any of his girlfriends much.
+Wren had thankfully remained neutral, but he could tell that she hadn't liked any of his girlfriends much.
 When Albus thought about it, maybe he hadn't liked them much either.
 After undesirable girlfriend number three, he'd realized that if a girl seemed wrong from the start, he could just say no up front and save himself loads of trouble.

-Wren passed by with a bowl full of blue on top of blue and Rose laughed at her.
-"That's going to turn your mouth blue for days," she said.
+Wren passed by with a bowl full of blue on top of blue and Rose laughed.
+"That's going to stain your mouth for days!"

 "I know," Wren said, the blue already seeping into her tongue from the first bite.
 Albus watched her relax in the company of friends, glad that the awkwardness had faded away.
 That was what he liked the most about her.
 She didn't hold grudges and never overreacted to the little things, like most girls did.